Search Results

 Common side effects: may affect up to 1 in 10 people

-Nausea and/or vomiting, stomach pain, diarrhoea, digestive problems (dyspepsia).
+Nausea and/or vomiting, mainly upper quadrants abdominal pain, diarrhoea, digestive problems (dyspepsia).

 Uncommon side effects: may affect up to 1 in 100 people

-Spinning sensation (vertigo), dizziness, sleepiness, disturbed sleep, nervousness, headache, palpitations, flushing, stomach problems, constipation, dry mouth, flatulence, skin rash, tiredness, pain, feeling feverish and shivering, generally feeling unwell (malaise).
+Spinning sensation (vertigo), dizziness, sleepiness, disturbed sleep, nervousness, headache, palpitations, flushing, inflammation of the stomach lining (gastritis), constipation, dry mouth, flatulence, skin rash, tiredness, pain, feeling feverish and shivering, generally feeling unwell (malaise).

 Rare side effects: may affect up to 1 in 1,000 people